TomasVotruba/tomasvotruba.com/source/_posts/2016-12-12-decouple-controller-from-symfony-using-smart-traits.md

 - [[FrameworkBundle] Split abstract Controller class into traits](https://github.com/symfony/symfony/pull/16863) - opened in December 2015 and without attention
 - [[FrameworkBundle] Introduce autowirable ControllerTrait](https://github.com/symfony/symfony/pull/18193) - similar to previous one, but depending on reverted setter injection

-So there are some trials, but I guess **this feature is not coming anytime soon**.
+There are some trials, but I guess **this feature is not coming anytime soon**.

 ### How to make a Change